ouspg/CyberSecurity1-Labs/packer/linux/README.md

 ### Secret Key

 The `scripts/firstboot.sh` script exports a secret key which is used by the flag generator and OWASP Juice Shop during VM setup to create dynamic flags.
 You need to provide this key before building the VM with packer.
 Also refer to [Flag Generation](flag_generator/app/README.md) to learn more.

+---

+## Notes

+- **Cloud-init:**
+  The Linux build uses cloud-init for initial configuration under `http/user-data` and `http/meta-data`.

+- **Scripts:**
+  Place any provisioning or setup scripts in the appropriate `scripts/` directory.

+- **Cache:**
+  The `packer_cache/` directory is used by Packer to store downloaded ISOs and other resources.
+You can safely delete this directory to reclaim space, but Packer will re-download resources as needed.